eling8/eswvaccineproject/README.md

-#Stanford Engineers for a Sustainable World (ESW) 2015 - Vaccine Project
+#Stanford Engineers for a Sustainable World (ESW) 2015 - Remote Monitoring for Vaccine Refrigerators
-The goal of this project is to create a vaccine refrigeration remote monitoring system for PATH, a non-profit global health organization.
-The system must be capable of collecting data about the refrigeration system’s current and voltage, as well as of making 10 separate temperature measurements.
-Most importantly, the system must be capable of recording the data it collects, both locally and over the network, and outputting the data in a format readable by excel.
-We have interpreted the “over the network” specification as requiring the system to be able to send messages via the internet or by SMS to a main server.
+The goal of this project was to create a vaccine refrigeration remote monitoring system meeting specifications given to us by PATH.
+The system needed to be capable of collecting data about the refrigeration system’s current and voltage, as well as of making 8 separate temperature measurements.
+The system needed to be capable of both locally recording the data it collects and transmitting the data such that it can be remotely viewed and downloaded in a format readable by excel.

 ##Getting Started
 Check out https://eswvaccineproject.herokuapp.com/.